 Understanding what a business valuation is means understanding the factors that impact what your company is worth.
 Listed below are some of the key drivers:

 Purpose, market, risks, control and qualitative factors impact the methods chosen to determine of the value of your business.
 Understanding the standards, premise and methodologies is key to the accuracy and usefulness of the valuation findings.
-Our Business Valuation 101 series will continue with the next post in the series: Necessary Knowledge for a Business Valuation.
+Click here to read more blogs from our Business Valuation 101 series.

 If you’re still asking yourself, “what is a business valuation?”, we can help.
 Contact Cray Kaiser today to get started.